Hummingbirds Found in Colorado: (Pictures and Sounds)

-What types of hummingbirds are found in Colorado?
+Which species of Colorado hummingbirds are found in the state?

 - Anna’s – (Calypte anna)